Fiedzia/ws/README.md

     Note that this is only an example.
 You can create your service with any language or framework you choose, as long as it speaks http.
+    The service needs to accept GET or POST request.
+		Following parameters will be passed to the request:
+				comand: name of the command
+				You can define your commands and handle them however you want, but you should display list of supported cmmands and brief documentation when passed help command.

+				arg - any number (possibly none) of additional arguments for command

+		Its your service responsibility to validate parameters and return meaningfull and helpful message if they are wrong.

+		Response:
+			Return 200 response if you were able to parse command and its arguments, and you have data to return.
+Any output will be printed to standard output.
+      Return 422 if a command or arguments are invalid.

 Adding your service to service directory: